skooter500/OOP-2016-2017/README.md

 - [The expenses program we wrote in class](processing\expenses)

+## Lab

+### Learning Outcomes
+- Create classes & objects
+- Practice using an ArrayList
+- Get experience loading data from a file
+- Practice useful stuff for the upcoming lab test

+Here is [the lab test document](docs/Lab Test 1.docx).
+You can attempt the entire test but dont worry if you can't figure out the party expenses part.
+What would be good to get done today would be the following:

+- Create an ArrayList for Expense objects.
+Here is the [Processing reference for the ArrayList](https://processing.org/reference/ArrayList.html).
+Also [here is the example we wrote in the class today](processing/expenses).
+- Load the expense data from the file into the ArrayList of Expense objects.
+You can use the processing method [loadTable](https://processing.org/reference/loadTable_.html) to do this. *Read the processing reference page for this carefully!!*
+- Draw a barchart of the barchart of Expense objects.

+Share your work on the Slack!
+Do the MCQ

 # Week 5
 - [Incomplete Game of Life code for the lab today](processing/lifeIncomplete)